v-rgrace/Viva/Viva/insights/advanced/analyst/templates/copilot-business-impact.md

 * How can I increase potential Copilot assisted hours and value among employees who are not as active with Copilot?

-To populate the report in Power BI, you’ll need to **upload business outcome data** into Viva Insights and set up and successfully run the predefined **Copilot business outcome query**.
+To populate the report in Power BI, you’ll need to **upload business outcome data** into Viva Insights and setup and successfully run the predefined **Copilot business outcome query**.

 ## Prerequisites